 I threw pea gravel at them.

-8 years into owning chickens and I have never lost a single one to a predator.
+10 years into owning chickens and I have never lost a single one to a predator.
 I've lost them to egg yolk peritonitis, an embedded crop and Roosterism, but never to a predator.
-Part of that is because of the 1/4″ hardware cloth the coop is enclosed in.
+Part of that is because of the ¼" hardware cloth the coop is enclosed in.
 The other part is the automatic chicken coop door.

 Automatic Coop Door

 After a few go rounds with less than ideal chicken coop doors, I came across the Ador Coop door.
-I was really hesitant to buy it since it was made in America and I had to pay duty, tax, shipping costs to Canada and the exchange rate on it.
+(NOT a sponsored post, I just think this really is the best automatic coop door) I was really hesitant to buy it since it was made in America and I had to pay duty, tax, shipping costs to Canada and the exchange rate on it.

 I cut some of my costs by self clearing it with UPS.
 If you're Canadian and you don't know how to self clear an item with UPS you need to read this post immediately.
 You can completely eliminate UPS's stupid, made up broker and import fees just by picking up your package yourself from a depot.